 I offer time limited or open ended sessions, your choice.
 Sessions usually last 50 minutes.
 The sessions can offer a confidential and of course non-judgemental 'space' to explore your issues at your pace.
-I also offer counselling via Skype if preferred.
+I also offer counselling via Skype or Zoom if preferred.

 In the first session some time will be spent 'outlining' and mutually agreeing/understanding issues such as confidentiality in the counselling relationship.
 This makes for a dependable and 'safe' environment.
 Sessions are reviewed regularly to make sure they are always appropriately tailored to your own goals.

-I offer sessions on a Saturday.
-The building is accessible with ramp entrance and parking is on site and free.
-There is also a good bus and tram service to the area.
+I offer face to face sessions on a weekday evening and zoom sessions Monday to Thursday evenings.
+There is free parking on site and also a good bus and tram service to the area.
 More details are shown under the section entitled 'further information', below.